Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: Introduction

-In addition, most existing work on distributed optimization with multiple local updates suffers from the following two drawbacks: \begin{itemize} \item Existing works fail to provide rigorous {\it theoretical evidence} supporting the benefits of employing local updates.
-The analytical convergence rates reported in prior studies \cite{Alghunaim2024Local,Liu2025Guaranteeing,wu2025effectiveness,nguyen2023performance} are derived from upper bounds rather than exact characterizations.
-More importantly, these bounds typically require the step size to decrease as the number of local updates $\tau$ increases.
-Consequently, although local updates reduce communication frequency, the enforced reduction in step size slows per-iteration progress, offsetting or even negating the potential gains from additional local updates.
-As a result, existing analyses are unable to explicitly demonstrate a theoretical advantage of employing local updates. \item Existing works do not perform a controlled assessment of the effect of local updates in their {\it experimental comparisons}.
+In addition, most existing work on distributed optimization with multiple local updates suffers from the following two drawbacks: \begin{enumerate} \item Existing works fail to provide rigorous {\it theoretical evidence} supporting the benefits of employing local updates.
+The analytical convergence rates reported in prior studies \cite{Alghunaim2024Local, Liu2025Guaranteeing, wu2025effectiveness, nguyen2023performance, proxskip} are derived from conservative analytical upper bounds rather than exact characterizations.
+More importantly, most of these bounds typically require the step size to decrease as the number of local updates $\tau$ increases.
+Consequently, although local updates reduce communication frequency, the enforced reduction in step size slows per-iteration progress, offsetting or even negating the potential gains from additional local updates. \cite{proxskip} shows the benefits of multiple local updates by comparing a multiple-local-update-algorithm ProxSkip with gradient descent using the same step size $\frac{1}{L}$ for both algorithms.
+However, this comparison may still be unfair, as the chosen step size can be suboptimal for either method and therefore may not reflect their respective best achievable performance.
+In summary, existing analyses are unable to explicitly demonstrate a theoretical advantage of employing local updates. \item Most of the existing works do not perform a controlled assessment of the effect of local updates in their {\it experimental comparisons}.
 For example, \cite{kgt} compares results for different numbers of local updates using the same step size.
 Such a comparison may not accurately reflect the potential benefits of local updates, since algorithms with fewer local updates can typically adopt a larger step size.
 Consequently, fixing the step size places methods with fewer local updates at a disadvantage.
-A more balanced and informative comparison would instead use the optimal step size for each choice of the number of local updates. \end{itemize}
+A more balanced and informative comparison would instead use the optimal step size for each choice of the number of local updates, thereby evaluating their best achievable performance. \end{enumerate}